 Israelites dishonored their pledge to obey God upon sealing the covenant; Moses went back to talk to God in the mountain.
 He left Aaron in charge of Israelites' affairs.
 He stayed in the mountain for forty days.
 The lord revealed His glory to Moses at Mt.
 Sinai and declared His character.
-"The Lord the compassionate and glorious God, slow to anger and forgiving wickedness, rebellion and sin (Ex 34:6)
+"The Lord the compassionate and glorious God, slow to anger and forgiving wickedness, rebellion and sin (Ex 34:6 -

 The Israelites urged Aaron to make them gods that they could see.
 Aaron agreed.
 He melted the rings of gold and moulded a bull calf god.
 Israelites were happy and said "this is our god who took us out of Egypt".
 They offered burnt offerings and peace offerings to it and indulged themselves in eating, drinking and sex.
 By accepting a bull calf as their god, the Israelites expected bull calf of gold to give them the same strength and fertility like the Egyptian gods.
-Through this act, they broke their cove-nant with God.
+Through this act, they broke their covenant with God.

-When Moses came down from the mountain, he found Israelites worship-ing the gold bull calf.
+When Moses came down from the mountain, he found Israelites worshipping the gold bull calf.
 He got annoyed.
 He threw down the stone tablets he was holding; on which the 10 commandments were written.
 Moses then took the golden calf, and burnt it into powder and mixed it with water.
 He then made those worshipping the calf to drink the mixture.
 Moses ordered those who had sinned to be killed.

-RENEWAL OF THE COVENANT (Exodus 34:1 - 14)
+LESSON EIGHT: RENEWAL OF THE COVENANT (Exodus 34:1 - 14).

-The renewal of the covenant came after Moses pleaded with God not to destroy the Israelites after they broke the covenant.
-God spared the Israe-lites.
+Learning outcomes.
+After studying this lesson, describe conditions for the renewal of the covenant broke the covenant.
+God spared the Israelites.
 God agreed to renew the covenant with the Israelites.
 He gave them several conditions for its renewal.